Remove Unused CSS

 Instead, found fonts in the resulting Used CSS will be preloaded and inserted into the page before the CSS block.

-Additionally, the display=swap property will be applied to the fonts in the resulting Used CSS.
+The display=swap property will be applied to the fonts in the resulting Used CSS.

 Please note, font-families that are loaded on a certain action after page load, won't be added to the resulting Used CSS.
 Only fonts loaded directly on page load are preserved in the Used CSS block, the ones you can see in the Network tab in Developer Tools.